 Perched atop the hill of San Cristóbal, Palacio Manco Capac by Ananay Hotels offers an immersive journey into Peruvian history.
 Housed in a beautifully preserved 19th-century republican residence, our boutique hotel has been carefully restored to honor its rich history while providing modern comforts.

-The hotel consists of two distinct houses, each with ten thoughtfully designed rooms.
+The hotel consists of two distinct houses, with twenty thoughtfully designed rooms.
 One reflects the elegance of the republican era with its colonial architecture, while the other, from the 20th century, blends contemporary and traditional influences.
 Both offer a refined atmosphere and a full range of services to ensure your utmost comfort.

 During the Republican era, the site became known as fundo Qolqampata due to its small-scale farming and a eucalyptus forest.
 In the 19th century, the Gonzales Béjar family owned it until losing it to debt.
 In 1898, Italian immigrant César de Luchi Lomellini Pedamonte purchased it and found success through his commercial house in Cusco.
 He later became a key industrialist, founding Cusco’s first electricity company in 1913 and entering the textile industry in the following decades.